 - Public Areas (5%)

-Scores for each of the elements are based on the extent to which they comply with the accessibility standards being used for the assessment.
-For CSA B651-18, these elements were assessed on a 0 to 4 scale, as follows:
+Scores for each of the elements above were based on the extent to which they complied with the accessibility standards being used for the assessment and then weighted as indicated above to result in an overall compliance score out of 100.
+For CSA B651-18, each of these elements were assessed on a 0 to 4 scale, as follows:

-- 4 = Full compliance - Fully meets Treasury Board Accessibility Standard for Real Property (ASRP) and CAN/CSA B651 technical requirements or PWGSC acceptable technical variances
+- 4 = Full compliance - Fully meets Treasury Board Accessibility Standard for Real Property (ASRP) and CAN/CSA B651 technical requirements or PSPC acceptable technical variances

 - 3.5 = Excellent - requiring only minor adjustments